-It is amazing what you can see in the dark.
-North Yorkshire is a stargazers paradise, with some of the best dark skies in the country and has recently been awarded as 1 of the 18 International Dark Sky Reserves in the world.
+It’s amazing what you can see in the dark night sky!
+North Yorkshire is a stargazer’s paradise, with some of the best dark skies in the country, and has recently been awarded as 1 of the 18 International Dark Sky Reserves in the world.

 North Yorkshire is the perfect location for stargazing due to the clear night skies, creating stars to become more visible and we have plenty of properties with large glass windows and private gardens with hot tubs to relax in whilst pointing at the night sky.

 Celebrate North Yorkshire’s eighth Dark Skies Festival.
 With a whole host of events including:

 This year there are plenty of exciting additions that include a dark skies exhibition, mindful night walk in Whitby, dark skies run, art workshops, and new moon gatherings.